calonsogarcia/puppyfy/ReadMe.md

 });

 **BACKLOG**
-List of other features outside of the MVPs scope Geolocation fore puppy-care services and veterinaries when showing the list of them and their respective maps.
+List of other features outside of the MVPs scope:
+Geolocation fore puppy-care services and veterinaries when showing the list of them and their respective maps.
 Profile
 Show inside the profile of the user the list of puppies adopted and services